|

 By default, running a command such as git fast-export

-will make master~4 no longer have master~5 as a parent
+make master~4 no longer have master~5 as a parent (though both

-(though both the old master~4 and new master~4 will have all
+the old master~4 and new master~4 will have all the same

-have the stream refer to commits in the excluded range of
+stream refer to commits in the excluded range of history by

-history by their sha1sum.
-Note that the resulting stream can
+their sha1sum.
+Note that the resulting stream can only be used

-only be used by a repository which already contains the
+by a repository which already contains the necessary parent

 --show-original-ids